input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

   * `IsVoteSignature`
   * `IsSlotLeader`
   * `IsBlockSignature`
+The parameters for the Peras protocol and hash functions are defined as instance arguments of the module.
 ```agda
 module _ {block₀ : Block} {cert₀ : Certificate}
          {IsCommitteeMember : PartyId → RoundNumber → MembershipProof → Set}